What Is a Credit Card Sign-up Bonus and How Does It Work?

 Look for Special Offers

 From time to time, credit cards may offer special sign-up bonuses that are much bigger than usual.
-Keep an eye out for these, and make sure that you hit the application deadlines.
+Keep an eye out for these, and make sure that you meet the application deadlines.
 These are usually limited-time offers, so be sure the offer is still valid before you sign up.

 Ensure You’re Eligible for the Bonus